-If a child develops these symptoms at school, the parent will be notified and asked to pick up the child.
-For this reason, it is important that parents, who are not at home during the school day, designate someone who will be available to pick up their child.
-If your child is ill, special effort should be made by parents to notify the school nurse, office, or teacher.
+If a child develops these symptoms at school, the parent/guardian will be notified and asked to pick up the child.
+For this reason, it is important that parents/guardians that are not home during the school day, designate someone who will be available to pick up their child.
+If your child is ill, special effort should be made to notify the school nurse, office or teacher.